rdo-infra/review.rdoproject.org-config/roles/ovb-manage/README.md

 Dependencies
 ------------

-This playbook depends on the  library and https://github.com/cybertron/openstack-virtual-baremetal.
+This playbook depends on the  library and https://opendev.org/openstack/openstack-virtual-baremetal.

 Example Playbook
 ----------------

-Playbooks to create the strack prior to TripleO Quickstart deployments will require:
+Playbooks to create the stack prior to TripleO Quickstart deployments will require:

 - name: Create the OVB stack
   hosts: localhost